-Clinical experiences in selected health care settings that provide students the opportunity to integrate their knowledge and skills into actual patient care.
+This course will include clinical experiences and simulation, providing students the opportunity to integrate their knowledge and skills into actual patient care.
 Emphasis will be placed on the development of clinical decision-making skills.
-This course requires the completion of hours of clinical experience under the supervision of a program approved clinical preceptor.
-The course will also provide instruction in taping, bandaging, orthotics, casting, and durable medical equipment.
-Prerequisite: KINE 5120, KINE 5230, KINE 5231.
+This course requires the completion of clinical experience under the supervision of a program approved preceptor.
+The course will also provide opportunities for simulation and mastery of clinical skills.
+Prerequisite: KINE 5120, KINE 5230, KINE 5236.